Biden pledges ‘absolute wall’ between job, family business

-Biden’s remarks follow scrutiny and Republican criticism of the business activities of his son Hunter and his brother James.
-Politico reported earlier this year that Hunter and James Biden sometimes tried to leverage Joe Biden’s political ties to attract investors for a hedge fund.
+Biden’s remarks followed scrutiny of the business activities of his son Hunter and his brother James — a spotlight that Republicans, including President Donald Trump, have been eager to shine on Democrats’ 2020 polling leader.

 “I have never discussed with my son or my brother or anyone else anything having to do with their businesses.
 Period,” Biden told reporters at a campaign stop in South Carolina.

+Politico reported earlier this year that Hunter and James Biden sometimes tried to leverage Joe Biden’s political ties to attract investors for a hedge fund.

-President Donald Trump’s associates have highlighted Hunter Biden’s service on the board of an energy firm owned by a Ukrainian oligarch.
+Trump’s allies, including former New York Mayor Rudi Giuliani and Republican Party operatives, also have highlighted Hunter Biden’s service on the board of an energy firm owned by a Ukrainian oligarch at the same time that Joe Biden played a key role in the Obama administration’s Ukraine policy.

+The Washington Examiner newspaper reported earlier this week that the younger Biden’s decision to join the board of Burisma Holdings in 2014 was enough to make his business partner Christopher Heinz, the stepson of then-Secretary of State John Kerry, raise questions with the State Department and later cut business ties with Hunter Biden.

-Joe Biden’s campaign said Trump simply wants to deflect from his own conflicts of interest from foreign business deals.
+Joe Biden’s campaign answered that Trump simply wants to deflect from his own conflicts of interest from foreign business deals.

 Biden said that he’d impose the same standards in his administration that were in place when he served as President Barack Obama’s second-in-command.